 John Lehet at Boston Athenaeum Exhibit Opening

-I use technology to connect the outer realm of manifestations with the mysterious shifting forests and seas of our inner landscape; it happens through a beautiful print.
+My Buddhist meditation practice is a deep and important part of my toolbox, clarifying and sharpening my sight, and maybe more importantly giving me access to my inner world, clarifying the fluid connection between inner and outer realms.
+I use photographic technology to connect the outer realm of manifestations with the mysterious shifting forests, pools, and wild seas of our inner landscape; it happens through a beautiful print.